SmoothWAN/SmoothWAN-docs/docs/tsthw.md

 * Tests are not recommendations, community reports are not always accurate, use the list for reference only.
 * Android USB tethering may be limited to ~150 Mbit due to networking emulation.
 * iOS 13+ USB tethering is not officially supported since it is impractical:
-    - Need to tap "Trust" on every power up with `usbmuxd` unlike iTunes
+    - Need to tap "Trust" on every reconnection/hiccup up with `usbmuxd` unlike iTunes
-    - If cellular signal is weak, tethering will automatically disconnect requiring physical reconnection to continue tethering.
+    - If cellular signal is weak, tethering will automatically disconnect requiring USB physical reconnection to continue tethering.
     - [Partial workarounds](https://openwrt.org/docs/guide-user/network/wan/smartphone.usb.tethering#extras)